datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 """
 ```

-This function can be written in a single line.
+A single line of Python is enough for this function.
 We recommend using the f-string as introduced in the previous assignment.

-Call this function with the arguments of your choice and show its results to the user.
+Call this function with the arguments of your choice (values for x, y, x2 and y2) and show its results to the user.
 Execute the code.
 The program should display one line of SVG describing the line.

 ![Animation Result Assignment 3 - Step 3]({{site.baseurl}}/assets/images/assignment4-step1-1.gif)